-In contrast to depression in the general population, depression in people with cancer is believed to affect men and women equally.[5]
-Individuals and families who face a diagnosis of cancer experience varying levels of stress and emotional upset.
-Depression in patients with cancer not only affects the patients themselves, but also has a major negative impact on their families.
+Depression is a comorbid disabling syndrome that affects approximately 15% to 25% of cancer patients.[1-4] Depression is believed to affect men and women with cancer equally, and gender-related differences in prevalence and severity have not been adequately evaluated.[5]
+Individuals and families who face a diagnosis of cancer will experience varying levels of stress and emotional upset.
+Depression in patients with cancer not only affects the patients themselves but also has a major negative impact on their families.